briskinfosec/BWPT_Docker/README.md

 <img width="860x50" src="https://raw.githubusercontent.com/briskinfosec/BWPT_Docker/master/images/striker%203.png" /><br>

 ### OWASP-Nettacker
-<p aling="justify"> OWASP Nettacker project is created to automate information gathering, vulnerability scanning and eventually generating a report for networks, including services, bugs, vulnerabilities, misconfigurations, and other information.
-This software will utilize TCP SYN, ACK, ICMP and many other protocols in order to detect and bypass Firewall/IDS/IPS devices.
-By leveraging a unique method in OWASP Nettacker for discovering protected services and devices such as SCADA.
-It would make a competitive edge compared to other scanner making it one of the bests. </p>
+<p aling="justify"> OWASP Nettacker project is created to automate information gathering, vulnerability scanning and eventually generating a report for networks, including services, bugs, vulnerabilities, misconfigurations etc. This software utilizes TCP SYN, ACK, ICMP and other protocols in order to detect and bypass Firewall/IDS/IPS devices.
+By leveraging a unique method in OWASP Nettacker, tester can discover protected services and devices such as SCADA.
+It offers competitive edge compared to other scanner and making it one of the bests. </p>
 <ul type="square">
   <li> OWASP-Nettacker does an Automated Penetration Testing and Information Gathering. </li>
 </ul>